 Caribbean side, Pacific Coast of Costa Rica (rarely),can live in both fresh and saltwater and have even been found in Lake Nicaragua

-The all-tackle world record tarpon stands at a monstrous 286lbs 9oz.… Read More
+The all-tackle world record tarpon stands at a monstrous 286lbs 9oz.
+It was caught by Max Domecq off Guinea-Bissau in Africa on March 20, 2003.… Read More